 We discovered something shocking: the average knowledge worker switches between apps 1,200 times per day.
 That's once every 40 seconds during an 8-hour workday.
 Each switch costs focus, context, and momentum.
 Modern project management software should solve this problem, not make it worse.

 Yet here we are.
-Most project management software solutions* force teams to choose between simplicity and functionality.
+Most project management solutions force teams to choose between simplicity and functionality.
 Simple tools lack essential features.
 Complex platforms overwhelm users with options.
-And nearly all of them require multiple *collaboration tools just to get basic work done.
+And nearly all of them require multiple collaboration tools just to get basic work done.

 The Hidden Crisis in Project Management Software